 Henry is the classic at the top of everyone’s list.

 But in recent years, Hudson and Hayes have been white hot favorites, too.
 They’re surname names with plenty of history but a modern vibe.

-There’s an especially appealing category of boy names starting with H that blurs the lines between all the categories: surname names.
+They headline an especially appealing category of boy names starting with H that blend tradition and twenty-first century style.
 They range from well-established chart-toppers to undiscovered options – and a dozen of the best rare possibilities come at the very end of this post.

 Traditional Henry is king of the H names for boys – but it hasn’t always been so.
 All names, even the classics, cycle in and out of fashion.
 Henry has become one of the most stylish of twenty-first century boy names, without sacrificing its enduring status.
 If anything, parents are now looking for substitutes.